twiddlingbits/twr-wasm/docs/api/api-c-d2d.md

 ## Overview

 To create a canvas surface, that you can draw to using the twr-wasm 2D C drawing APIs, you can use the `twrConsoleCanvas` class ([see Consoles Section](../gettingstarted/stdio.md)).
-Of if you add a canvas tag to your HTML named `twr_d2dcanvas`, the needed `twrConsoleCanvas` will be created automatically.
+Or more simply, if you add a canvas tag to your HTML named `twr_d2dcanvas`, the needed `twrConsoleCanvas` will be created automatically.

 ~~~js
 <canvas id="twr_d2dcanvas" width="600" height="600"></canvas>